fuzzybabybunny/meteor-load-order-test/README.md

 - files with lib anywhere are certainly run first
 - `main.js` and `main.html` are actually loaded very soon, seemingly counter to what the documentation says.
 The DOM is NOT ready by the time `main.*` is run: http://docs.meteor.com/#/full/structuringyourapp
 - `Meteor.startup()` is run before all DOM nodes are present and is run when `<html>, <head>, and <body>` tags are created.
 Any tags created in your templates are NOT ready at this time.
 When the docs say 'as soon as the DOM is ready' they refer only to `<html>, <head>, and <body>` tags: http://docs.meteor.com/#/full/meteor_startup
 - according to the Docs, within a directory, files are loaded in alphabetical order.
-The partial1 rendered callback in **p**artial_1.js in the **p**artials folder is still called before the header rendered callback in  **h**eader.js in the **i**ncludes folder, which is to be expected.
+The partial1 rendered callback in **p**artial_1.js in the /client/**p**artials folder is still called before the header rendered callback in  **h**eader.js in the /client/**i**ncludes folder, which is to be expected.
 - all the DOM nodes are seemingly created by the time the first template rendered callback is run.
 - despite the above, it may be safer to assume all DOM nodes are created by the time the layout rendered callback is run.
 - with six templates that still have yet to have their `.rendered()` callbacks fired, the max number of DOM nodes has already been reached.
 One might expect more DOM nodes to be added with each `.rendered()` callback being fired, but this test shows that `.rendered()` doesn't run immediately after the DOM node is created.